-When we turn our clocks forward one hour this weekend, we lose an hour of sleep.
+When we turn our clocks forward one hour in March, we lose an hour of sleep.
 This has always been the hardest time change for me to navigate.

 Losing that hour of sleep can have health consequences.

 - The number of heart attacks increases on the Monday after the spring time change.

 - There are more workplace injuries on that Monday as compared to other work days.

 - There is an uptick in traffic accidents on the Monday after we move our clocks forward.

 I doubt any of this surprises you.
 I less serious, but annoying consequence could be a stall in your weight loss efforts.
 Sleep-deprivation increases cortisol and that will slow fat-loss.

 If you have to be at work at 8 am on Monday, that’s going to feel like being there at 7 am – because it is 7 am with respect to the sunrise.
 It’s what 7 am looked like on the Friday morning a few days prior.

 Here are 3 tips to make a successful transition after moving clocks ahead one hour: